 - Find a primary care doctor you can trust and who can coordinate your child's care with other specialists.
 The Children's Tumor Foundation has an online tool to help you find a neurofibromatosis specialist in your area.

-- Join a support group for parents who care for children with neurofibromatosis, ADHD, special needs or chronic illnesses in general.
+- Join a support group for parents who care for children who have neurofibromatosis, ADHD, special needs or chronic illnesses in general.

-- Seek academic support for children with learning disabilities.
+Seek academic support for children who have learning disabilities.

 Preparing for your appointment